Groups and Workshops

 Please click each link listed here or scroll down to find meeting information and descriptions for the following support groups and workshops.
 Groups will not meet on campus holidays.

-Asian American, Native Hawaiian and Pacific Islander Group
+Asian American, Native Hawaiian and Pacific Islander Support Group

 The group will teach various skills and is focused on creating a safe and welcoming shared space.
 Come meet and connect with others while receiving support in maintaining physical and mental well-being!